dannychirkov/carrier-api/packages/novaposhta-mcp-server/README.md

 ## Overview

-`@shopana/novaposhta-mcp-server` is a production-ready MCP server that exposes Nova Poshta postal services to AI assistants like Claude Desktop, Claude Code, and other MCP-compatible clients.
-Built on top of the type-safe [@shopana/novaposhta-api-client](../novaposhta-api-client), it provides seamless access to tracking, address search, waybill management, and reference data.
+`@shopana/novaposhta-mcp-server` is a production-ready Nova Poshta MCP server that lets you work with Ukrainian shipping and logistics data directly from AI assistants like [Cursor](https://cursor.com/), [Claude Code](https://code.claude.com/), [OpenAI](https://platform.openai.com/), [Gemini](https://gemini.google.com/) and any other MCP-compatible client.
+Built on top of the type-safe [`@shopana/novaposhta-api-client`](../novaposhta-api-client), it turns Nova Poshta’s tracking, address and branch search, waybill management, and reference data into clean, AI-friendly tools — so you can automate routine delivery tasks, speed up developer workflows, and integrate Nova Poshta into your apps with minimal effort.

 <img src="docs/demo.gif" />